keybase/client/go/saltpack/specs/saltpack_armor.md

    unsigned integer, equal 255.
 3. Convert the number into digits.
 The five digit representation of 255, from most to least significant, is 0-0-2-5-5.
-4. Map the digits into letters.
+4. Map the digits to letters.
 In this simple alphabet, the result is `00255`.

 To decode `00255` back into bytes, we'd do this: